omkarcloud/google-maps-scraper/README.md

 This is the most important question in this README—and the reason you're here.

 Read this carefully.
-We've done cold calling and cold emails ourselves, and made sales.
+We ourselves have done cold calling and cold emails, and made sales.
 This isn't theory—it's real-world experience.

 There are 4 parts to making sales: